Genetalks/gtz/README.md

 	>  <font size=1>\* In this example, the path of the RBIN file is specified by the environment variable GTZ_RBIN_PATH, where "export GTZ_RBIN_PATH=/path/rbin/" is not necessary, but if you know the path of rbin, you are advised to specify it, which can speed up the processing of wtdbg2-gtz.
 Because when wtdbg2-gtz needs RBIN file and cannot find the RBIN file under the default path ~/.config/gtz, it will be downloaded through the network, which will consume time.</font>

+## 13、BWA-MEM2 for GTZ <span id="bwa-mem2"></span> (support gtz version 3.0.1)
+- **How to Install?**

+    ##### Mode one: Install to the current user, no sudo permissions required
+    For installation you can (recommended)

+    `curl -SL https://gtz.io/bwamem2-gtz_latest.run -o /tmp/bwamem2gtz.run && sh /tmp/bwamem2gtz.run`

+    After the first installation, you need to perform a source ~/.bashrc or exit to log back in, and then you can execute bwa-mem2-gtz in any directory

+    ###### or
+    download installation files：[-GTX.Zip bwa-mem2-gtz-]( https://gtz.io/bwamem2-gtz_latest.run )，then install

+    `sh bwamem2-gtz_latest.run`

+    Similarly, after the first installation, you need to perform a source ~/.bashrc or exit and log back in again

+    ##### Mode two: Install to all users, need sudo permissions
+    For installation you can (recommended)

+	`sudo curl -SL https://gtz.io/bwamem2-gtz_latest.run -o /tmp/bwamem2gtz.run && sh /tmp/bwamem2gtz.run`

+    ###### or
+    download installation files：[-GTX.Zip bwa-mem2-gtz-]( https://gtz.io/bwamem2-gtz_latest.run )，then install

+	`sudo sh bwamem2-gtz_latest.run`

+	After the installation is complete, you can perform bwa-mem2-gtz in any directory

+   - **How to Use?**

+	GTX.Zip support package for bwa-mem2 is based on release 2.1 of bwa-mem2.

+	It is used in the same way as the original bwa-mem2, except that the compressed file in GTZ format is added

+    ##### Step 1: make index

+	`bwa-mem2-gtz index ref.fasta`

+	##### Step 2: do mapping

+	In case 1, the input file is fq/fq.gz Format, direct mapping

+    `bwa-mem2-gtz mem ref.fasta read.fq.gz -t 20 > out.sam`

+    In case 2, the input file is in GTZ format

+    ##### Step one: Skip this step if the decompression read.gtz does not require a reference file,  otherwise specify the corresponding reference as follows

+	`export GTZ_RBIN_PATH=/path/rbin/` (Suitable for gtx1.x.x version, specify the rbin file path for unzip, it's recommended but not required, when not specified gtz will download automatically, will consume a certain amount of time)

+	`export GTZ_RBIN_PATH=/path/fasta/xxx.fa`  (Suitable for gtz3.0.1 version, specifies the corresponding fasta file for decompression, must)

+	##### Step two: do mapping

+    `bwa-mem2-gtz mem ref.fasta read.gtz -t 20 > out.sam`

+    set the decompression thread to 4 of read.gtz to execute mapping (the default decompression thread is 1 if it is not set)

+    `export GTZ_CONCURRENC=4 && bwa-mem2-gtz mem ref.fasta read.gtz -t 20 > out.sam`

+- **performance**

 [-Back to Top-](#index)